fenago/learn-java-12-programming/lab_guide/Lab_2.md

 Polymorphism is the most powerful and useful feature of OOP.
 It uses all other OOP concepts and features we have presented so far.
 It is the highest conceptual point on the way to mastering Java programming.
-After it, the rest of the book will be mostly about Java language syntax and JVM functionality.
+After it, the rest of the course will be mostly about Java language syntax and JVM functionality.

 As we have stated in the *OOP concepts* section, **polymorphism** is the